Renting

 The Residential Tenancies Act (RTA) sets the rules for rent increases, evictions, repairs and all other issues that affect tenants in Ontario.

-City of Toronto Bylaws
+City of Toronto bylaws

 Ontario Human Rights Code

-Tenants and landlords (or housing providers) have rights and responsibilities under the Human Rights Code.
-As a tenant, you have the right to equal treatment in housing without discrimination and harassment.
-Read the Human Rights for Tenants Brochure for more information, or check out the complete Ontario Human Rights Code.
+Tenants and landlords (or housing providers) have rights and responsibilities under the provincial Human Rights Code.
+As a tenant, you have the right to fair treatment in housing without discrimination and harassment.

 The Federation of Metro Tenants’ Associations’ Tenant Hotline is a free tenant’s rights counselling service for tenants in Toronto.